-1.33 Purchase of land and buildings at Mill Lane, Wingerworth sale of the Saltergate site and the land at Mill Lane in order to repay this debt at the earliest possible opportunity.
-General Capital receipts will be utilised at the end of 2014/15 to repay part of this debt so that ongoing revenue savings can be achieved.
-These general capital receipts which were 'earmarked' to fund capital expenditure within the Approved Programme will be repaid from the proceeds of the Saltergate sale.
+The prudential borrowing for the purchase of the land and buildings at Mill Lane, Wingerworth is being repaid over a 50 years period which equates to an MRP of £29,388 per annum.
+The revenue budgets for Mill Lane, Wingerworth include the principal and interest charges relating to this debt.
+Officers continue to pursue the sale of the land at Mill Lane in order to repay this debt at the earliest possible opportunity.
 Council should also note that the 'dowry' to be received from the Homes and Communities Agency with regard to the adoption of the Avenue site should be received during the period covered by the current Treasury Management Strategy.
 As agreed by Council at its meeting on 21st March 2013 this will be used to repay debt.